Olathe, Kansas: Notable people

 John Anderson, Jr., was the 36th governor of Kansas from 1961 until 1965.
 He was born near Olathe.

 Earl Browder, a prominent leader in the American Communist movement, served as chairman of the National Committee of the Communist Party USA from 1934 to 1945.
 He was also the Communist Party USA's candidate for president in the 1936 and 1940 presidential elections.

-Jonathan Quinn is a former head football coach (2009-2013) for the MidAmerica Nazarene Pioneers football team.
+Jonathan Quinn is a former head football coach (2009–2013) for the MidAmerica Nazarene Pioneers football team.
 Quinn played for the NFL Kansas City Chiefs and Chicago Bears, and Berlin Thunder of NFL Europe.

 Darren Sproles is a former running back in the NFL, who played for the San Diego Chargers, New Orleans Saints, and Philadelphia Eagles.
-He was drafted by the Chargers in the fourth round of the 2005 NFL Draft.
-He was a three-time Pro Bowler (2014-2016), a three-time First-team All-Pro (2011, 2014, 2015), and won Super Bowl LII with the Philadelphia Eagles.
+He was drafted by the Chargers in the fourth round of the 2005 NFL draft.
+He was a three-time Pro Bowler (2014–2016), a three-time First-team All-Pro (2011, 2014, 2015), and won Super Bowl LII with the Philadelphia Eagles.
 He played college football at Kansas State University, and high school football at Olathe North High School.
 Sproles retired as a player after the 2019 season, but still works in the NFL as an executive.

 Buddy Rogers was an American actor who played the leading role in Wings (1927), which won the first Academy Award for Best Picture in 1929.
 He was also a notable jazz musician and film producer.
 The actor was married to film legend Mary Pickford and won an honorary Oscar in 1986.

+Charles Miller was a saxophonist and flutist for the multicultural California funk band War.
+Lead singer and saxophonist on the 1975 song Low Rider.